metafacture/metafacture-tutorial/02_Introduction_into_Metafacture-Flux.md

 Lastly Metafacture should serialize the metadata events as YAML with `encode-yaml` Finally we tell MF to `print` everything.

-So let's have a small recap of what we done and learned sofar.
+So let's have a small recap of what we done and learned so far.
 We played around with the Metafacture Playground.
-We learnd that Metafacture Flux Workflow is a combination modules with an inital text string or an variable.
+We learned that Metafacture Flux Workflow is a combination modules with an inital text string or an variable.
 We got to know different modules like `open-http`, `as-lines`. `decode-json`, `encode-yaml`, `print`

 More modules can be found in the [documentation of available flux commands](https://github.com/metafacture/metafacture-documentation/blob/master/flux-commands.md).

 Now take some time and play around a little bit more and use some other modules.
 1) Try to change the Flux workflow to output as formeta (a metafacture specific data format) and not as YAML.
-2) Set the stile of formeta to multiline.
+2) Set the style of formeta to multiline.
 3) Also try not to print but to write the output and call the file that you write weather.xml.

 ```